 Fenton Daisy and Button Hat

-Whenever a matching set is kept together, the value—both aesthetically and monetarily—increases.
-This matched seashell footed compote bowl and candle holders were made by Westmoreland glass and feature classical dolphins (which actually look more like fish).
+Whenever a matching set is kept together, usually the value—both aesthetically and monetarily—increases.
+This matched seashell-footed compote bowl and candleholder set was made by Westmoreland glass and features classical dolphins (which actually look more like fish).
+This midcentury set is akin to glass console sets with low bowls that were popular during the Depression.

 - Selling Price: $50 (Austin Antique Mall, 2008)